-From printer sessions, you can direct printing from an S/390 system to a workstation printer.
+From printer sessions, you can direct printing from a zSeries system to a workstation printer.

 Note: When you use a host application which prints to your workstation's LPT1, you must first select the printer in the Printer Setup dialog of the File menu.